Landscaping Insurance: You Reap What You Sow

 Commercial Umbrella Insurance

 Commercial umbrella insurance covers the costs that are above the liability limit of already existing primary policies.
 For instance, if you incur a loss of $500,000, but your general liability will only cover $300,000, umbrella insurance will cover the remaining $200,000.
-With that in mind, having a commercial umbrella coverage with landscaping insurance can benefit you in the long run.
+Therefore, having a commercial umbrella coverage with landscaping insurance can benefit you in the long run.

 If your business employs professionals such as contractors, electricians and handymen, then contractors insurance will be beneficial in protecting you from potential risks.
-Including this policy with your landscaping insurance protects your business and employees from risks that may arise while on a job.
+Moreover, including this policy with your landscaping insurance protects your business and employees from risks that may arise while on a job.

 Contractual Liability Insurance